marcduiker/building-a-resilient-workflow-with-durable-functions/labs/5_create_activity_function_storage.md

-# Lab 4 -  Adding the activity function to store the event to blob storage
+# Lab 5 -  Adding the activity function to store the ProcessedNeoEvent

 ## Goal

-The goal of this lab is to implement the activity which stores the DetectedNeoEvent to blob storage and call this from the orchestrator.
+The goal of this lab is to implement the activity which stores the ProcessedNeoEvent to blob storage and call this from the orchestrator.

 ## Steps